-With the UK having now left the EU, it is particularly important that European and other international commercial parties continue to understand the benefits of using English law and call upon the expertise of the UK's legal services sector.
-The UK must retain its preeminence as the jurisdiction of choice for international legal services and dispute resolution.
+Despite the combined challenges of Brexit, Covid and the Russian invasion of Ukraine, as well as the concurrent increased efforts of would-be competitor jurisdictions, international parties continue to both understand the benefits of using English law and call upon the expertise of the UK's legal services sector.
+The UK is working hard to maintain its preeminence as the jurisdiction of choice for international legal services and dispute resolution.

 The benefits of choosing English law and England and Wales as a jurisdiction have not changed.
 Factors such as its flexibility, stability, predictability, track-record of being accepted by business, strong and independent judiciary and reputation as a centre for excellence will continue to endure.
+Rising geopolitical tensions, such as those seen between the US and China, may also act as a push factor for global transactions to tend towards English law.

-2021 research commissioned by LegalUK and funded by legal services sector stakeholders examined English law's role as a national asset and its wider commercial importance.
+Research commissioned by LegalUK in 2021 and funded by legal services sector stakeholders examined English law's role as a national asset and its wider commercial importance.
 It found that English law supports the creation of economic value and is therefore a critical platform on which other economic activity rests.
-As the global standard for internationally mobile transactions, English law was estimated to have governed around £250bn of global mergers and acquisitions, and 40% of global corporate arbitrations.
-The report calls for further investment in the promotion of English law as an international business platform to ensure that the UK is well placed to take advantage of new opportunities.
+As the global standard for internationally mobile transactions, English law was estimated to have governed around £250bn of global mergers and acquisitions, and 40% of global corporate arbitrations in 2019.3 The report calls for further investment in the promotion of English law as an international business platform to ensure that the UK is well placed to take advantage of new opportunities.

 With respect to English law and its standing in Europe post-Brexit, the government has taken steps to ensure choice of law and jurisdiction clauses will continue to be upheld in the EU.
 On choice of law, the EU regime on applicable law in cross-border contracts, Rome I, has been incorporated into English law so English courts will continue to apply these rules.
 EU courts will also continue to apply Rome I, so the choice of English law in a contract will not be affected by Brexit.
-On jurisdiction, the UK has legislated to ratify the Hague Convention on the Choice of Court Agreements in its own right.
+On jurisdiction, the UK has legislated to ratify the Hague 2005 Convention on the Choice of Court Agreements in its own right.
 Under the Hague Convention, exclusive jurisdiction clauses in favour of the courts of contracting states and resulting judgments will be recognised by other Contracting States, including the EU.
+The government is also said to be contemplating joining the Hague Convention on the Recognition and Enforcement of Foreign Judgments in Civil or Commercial Matters 2019 (Hague 2019).
+Joining Hague 2019 would serve to further streamline the process of enforcing UK judgments in the EU and vice-versa.